EnterpriseDB/barman/doc/manual/21-preliminary_steps.en.md

-The values proposed for `max_replication_slots` and `max_wal_senders` must be considered as examples, and the values you will use in your actual setup must be choosen after a careful evaluation of the architecture.
+The values proposed for `max_replication_slots` and `max_wal_senders` must be considered as examples, and the values you will use in your actual setup must be chosen after a careful evaluation of the architecture.
 Please consult the PostgreSQL documentation for guidelines and clarifications.